BayLab/BayLab.github.io/content/_index.md

 sections:
   - block: hero
     content:
       title:
       image:
-        filename: closeup.png
+        filename: welcome.jpg
       text: |
         <br>

-        The Bay Lab in the Department of Evolution and Ecology at UC Davis studies the ways in which human-induced environmental change alters evolutionary trajectories using a combination of ecological and physiological experiments and genomic data.
+        The Bay Lab in the [Department of Evolution and Ecology](eve.ucdavis.edu) at UC Davis studies the ways in which human-induced environmental change alters evolutionary trajectories using a combination of ecological and physiological experiments and genomic data.

   - block: collection
     content: